krishnaanaril/portfolio-v2/posts/sd-azure.md

   - Krishna Mohan A M
 ---

 Hardware requirement are pretty challenging for most of the machine learning needs, stable diffusion is no different.
-Most of the SaaS offerings' (Dreamstudio, Midjourney) pricing depends on the number of images generated.
+Most of the SaaS offerings' pricing (Dreamstudio, Midjourney) depends on the number of images generated.
 My intention was totally differnt than just generating cool images, I want to play around with it and learn how it works.

-But wait, I've an Azure subscription can I make use of that?
+But wait, I've an Azure subscription.
+Can I make use of that?
 I googled around and found a [very informative blog](https://vladiliescu.net/stable-diffusion-web-ui-on-azure-ml/) to spin-off an Azure ML instance to run SD.
 I followed most of that blog with some tweaks for my needs.
 If you prefer to follow the original reference please do so.

 ## Prerequisites
 - Install [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) and its [ML extension](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli?tabs=public)